Coherent state switching using vibrational polaritons in an asymmetric double-well potential: Introduction

-In the present work, we consider a one-dimensional asymmetric double-well potential as a simplified model of the electronic ground state of a molecule undergoing a chemical reaction.
+In the present work, {and building upon earlier efforts from Triana, Hernandez and coworkers,\cite{Hernandez2019,Triana2020,Triana2021}} we consider {a generic} one-dimensional asymmetric double-well potential as a simplified model of the electronic ground state of a molecule undergoing a chemical reaction.
 Under sufficient coupling between the vibrational mode of the molecule and the electromagnetic mode of the cavity, stationary vibrational polaritonic states are formed.
 These hybrid light-matter states exhibit avoided crossings at specific values of the coupling strength that will be used to trigger coherent state switching between the two wells of the asymmetric potential.
 The localization of some polaritonic states in one potential well or the other is made possible by the asymmetry of the potential, which lifts the symmetry constraints preventing the localization of the eigenstates in symmetric potentials.
-Different ways of altering the polaritonic states to induce coherent switching are considered, either by preparing the molecule in a specific vibrational state before inserting it into the cavity or by exposing the hybrid system to an external sub-picosecond laser pulse.
+Different ways of altering the polaritonic states to induce coherent switching are considered, either by preparing the molecule in a specific vibrational state before inserting it into the cavity or by exposing the hybrid system to an external {picosecond} laser pulse.
 Efficient coherent state switching between vibrational polaritons located in each potential well is numerically observed for suitable values of the light-matter coupling.

 In section \ref{sec:Theory}, the theoretical framework used to describe the one-dimensional model system and its interaction with the microcavity is presented, and some computational details are provided.
 The computational results are presented and discussed in section \ref{sec:Results}, first for stationary states, and then under the two out-of-equilibrium aforementioned conditions.
 Section \ref{sec:Conclusion} concludes the article by summarizing the main results and opening some perspectives for future efforts.